 The conference ended with several critical conversations and the opportunity to network with health-system leadership.
 Discussions included best care initiatives at UTMB that have put them on the radar for outstanding quality.
 William H. McRaven, chancellor at the University of Texas System, known for his address to the graduates of the University of Texas, set the tone for a ”bold and sweeping path forward,” which the leadership and staff embraced.

 San Francisco Health Network addressed equity, from the appropriate infrastructure to the types of interventions required for improvement, discussing how they utilize both nursing and pharmacy staff to support programs that focus on hypertension in specific patient populations.
 Examples included innovations from a ”food pharmacy” to providing a blood pressure monitoring kit, which enabled improved patient results.

-The closing town hall focused on resolving the opioid crisis together, and MetroHealth, along with Christiana Care Health System and Navicent Health, spoke about their tremendous success in supporting their community through naloxone access and increasing education.
+The closing town hall focused on resolving the opioid crisis together, and MetroHealth, along with Christiana Care Health System, spoke about their tremendous success in supporting their community through naloxone access and increasing education.

 The final takeaway was an update on the legislative and regulatory activity and vigilance needed by essential hospitals as we face a changing healthcare landscape.
 Sentry Data Systems will continue to provide 340B insights and cost accounting guidance as hospitals face the challenges ahead.